Varsha-Kulkarni/Varsha-Kulkarni.github.io/_posts/2022-06-28-Accessibility.markdown

 Screen readers automatically announce both the element's description and type.
 For example for a Camera ImageButton, set contentDescription as "Camera".
 It will announce it as "Camera button, double tap to activate"

-- Make sure contentDescription is unique, for example on a recyclerView list of movie, contentDescription of each item could the movie title.
+- Make sure contentDescription is unique, for example in a list of movies, contentDescription of each item could the movie title.

 - Exclude TextViews, since Android accessibility services automatically announce the text itself as the description.